sanka4rea/CityU_bioinformatics/content/tools/gene_new/genome annotation.md

 weight = 30
 # Project summary to display on homepage.
-summary = "the process of identifying the locations of genes and all of the coding regions in a genome and determining what those genes do."
+summary = "The process of identifying the locations of genes and all of the coding regions in a genome and determining what those genes do."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "tools/annotation.jpg"